-The System 83 measures chamber pressure by accepting a 0 - 10 volt signal from an external charge amplifier and transducer.
-This signal is digitized (10 bit accuracy) at 20 microsecond intervals.
+The System 83 measures chamber pressure using a 0 - 10 volt signal from an external transducer and charge amplifier.
+This signal is digitized (10 bit accuracy) at 18 microsecond intervals.
 The pressure curve is displayed on the computer screen immediately after a shot is fired, and digital readings are provided for peak pressure, area under pressure-time curve, and rise-time.
-The displayed pressure curve can be chosen to be either 2 or 4 milliseconds in duration.
+The displayed pressure curve can be chosen to be either 2 or 4 milliseconds in dura-tion.
 Curves are stored for subsequent printout.

-Alternatively, the System 83 measures chamber pressure using a small strain gage glued over the chamber area of a barrel.
-No transducer mounting holes are required, but bluing or other finish will likely be marred by the strain gage installation.
-The dimensions of the barrel and the assumed material characteristics are used to provide a scale for the pressure/time curves.
+Alternatively, the System 83 can measure chamber pressure using a small strain gage glued over the chamber area of a barrel.
+The dimensions of the barrel and the assumed material characteristics provide the scale for the pressure measurements.

 The System 83 measures the rate-of-fire and the velocity of individual rounds in burst fire.
-It captures the data from each round of a 30-round burst, at up to 2,000 shots per minute.
+It can capture the data from each round of a 30-round burst, at up to 2,000 shots-per-minute.

 The metal case is 17" wide x 8" deep x 1.75" high, and can be fitted with ears for mounting in a standard 19" rack.
-The System 83 connects to the PC via 9-pin RS-232.
+The System 83 must be connected to a Windows® computer via an RS-232 serial port.

 The computer furnished by the user must be capable of running Windows® 95 or later operating system.
 The computer must have a serial port to connect to the Model 83.
 If the computer has no built-in serial port, the user must provide a converter that adapts an USB port to RS-232.